syrianarchive/syrianarchive-investigations/investigations/daralHikmahospital.md

 # Injuries as a result of the attack

-Dr Ahmad Al Aqraa mentioned in the interview that was done with the Syrian Archive team that three people working in the hospital got injured as a result of this attack.
-No Casualties were reported.
+Dr Ahmad Al Aqraa mentioned in an interview done with the Syrian Archive team that three people working in the hospital were injured as a result of this attack.
+However, no casualties were reported.

 # De-escalation zone